cvs-health/testaro/README.md

 - [WAVE API](https://wave.webaim.org/api/) (WebAIM)

 The [BBC Accessibility Standards Checker](https://github.com/bbc/bbc-a11y) is not a formal dependency, but some of the tests in the Testaro tool are adaptations of tests of that tool.

+Level Access has acquired Tenon and has announced that it will retire Tenon in August 2023.
+Thereafter one should expect that Testaro will report failures to perform Tenon tests.
+In anticipation of the retirement of Tenon, tests have been added to Testaro that approximate those Tenon tests that, empirically, have been found to report issues not reported by other tools.

 ## Rules